ShopRunner/wildebeest/CONTRIBUTING.md

 We want this to be a place where all are welcome to discuss and contribute, so please note that this project is released with a Contributor Code of Conduct.
 By participating in this project you agree to abide by its terms.
 Find the code of conduct in the ``CONDUCT.md`` file on GitHub.

-If you have a problem using Creevey or see a possible improvement, open an issue in the GitHub issue tracker.
+If you have a problem using Wildebeest or see a possible improvement, open an issue in the GitHub issue tracker.
 Please be as specific as you can.

 If you see an open issue you'd like to be fixed, take a stab at it and open a PR!